Artist Statement

 Creative works that feature emotionally rich facial expressions, intentional body language, and monochromatic tones with saturated pops of color.
 A style inspired by realism, animation, and impressionism.

-I paint to tell stories and create a visual space for people to feel grounded, encouraged to rest and grow.
-My artwork is rooted in learning to cope with anxiety, over thinking.
-Growing your own sense of self while trying to find moments of calm in the overwhelming noise life can create in stressful moments.
+My artwork is rooted in learning to cope with themes of anxiety, over-thinking, and developing self love.
+The message of my works revolve around growing self appreciation for different layers of what make us human while trying to find moments of calm in the overwhelming noise life can create in stressful moments.

 I have been told, “Your art looks like how a hug feels,” seems to be what the world needs right now.